matt1/onlinehash.xyz/README.md

 # Local Server

-`ng serve --open` from the `hash-app` dir.
+`ng serve --open` from the root dir (i.e. dir containing the `README.md`).
 Serves on http://localhost:4200/.

 # Building for deploy